A Complete Guide on Stack Using Array in C

 2. Stack Underflow

-Stack underflow is a condition when the user tries to pop or peek from a stack that does not contain any elements.
-This can cause the program to fetch memory that is not valid or return "garbage" values.
+Stack underflow occurs when attempting to pop or peek from a stack that doesn't contain any elements.
+This can cause the program to fetch invalid memory or return "garbage" values.

 How to handle: